BOSS-BigOpenSourceSibling/BigSibling/gnome_challenge/phase3/roles.md

 - Select mentees
 - Train mentors about program milestones
 - Coordinate program schedule with mentors

+## Social Media

+Social media are responsible for spreading the initiatives, the appplication forms, and the interviews.

+**Weekly dedication (hours):** 1 hour total for 5 months
+- 30 minutes post creation
+- 30 minutes answering social media messages

+**Desired profile:**

+**Assignments:**
+- Create images and texts for linkedin, instagram and twitter

 ## Talk like a boss organizer